earlephilhower/ESP8266Audio/README.md

 Basically the transistor acts as a switch and requires only a drive of 1/beta (~1/1000 for the transistor specified) times the speaker current.
 As shown you've got a max current of (5-0.7)/8=540mA and a power of 0.54^2 * 8 = ~2.3W into the speaker.

+## Notes for using SD cards and ESP8266Audio on Wemos shields
+I've been told the Wemos SD card shield uses GPIO15 as the SD chip select.
+This needs to be changed because GPIO15 == I2SBCLK, and is driven even if you're using the NoDAC option.
+Once you move the CS to another pin and update your program it should work fine.

 ## Porting to other microcontrollers
 There's no ESP8266-specific code in the AudioGenerator routines, so porting to other controllers should be relatively easy assuming they have the same endianness as the Xtensa core used.
 Drop me a line if you're doing this, I may be able to help point you in the right direction.